yeelan0319/chatRoom/public_html/Readme.md

 ###Service Test list
 1. User is able to login/logout/register with multiple tabs
 2. User is able to perserve proper login/logout status
+3. User is able to create a room and the information should be announced with all users at lounge, no duplicate name for active room
+4. User is able to enter/leave the room and lounge
-3. User is able to chat with each other
+5. User is able to chat with each other in lounge and room, the traffic won't interrupt each other
+6. When enter a room/lounge, show past 10 minutes messages
+7. User is able to view profile
-4. Admin is able to view the content of the admin page
+8. Admin is able to view the content of the admin page
-5. Admin is able to go back and foreth between admin and chat page
-6. Admin is able to boot user
+9. Admin is able to boot user
     - Boot one user
     - Boot one user with multiple socket but same session
     - Boot one user with multiple session, and of course sockets
-7. Admin is able to change the permission of user
+10. Admin is able to change the permission of user
     - Change one user
     - Change one user with multiple socket but same session
     - Change one user with multiple session, and of course sockets
-8. Admin is able to delete user
+11. Admin is able to delete user
     - Delete one user
     - Delete one user with multiple socket but same session
     - Delete one user with multiple session, and of course sockets
-9. User is able to create a room and the information should be announced with all users at lounge
-10. User is able to enter a room and chat within the room
-11. User is able to go back to the room and chat in lounge
 12. Room admin/system admin is able to view the content of the room admin page
 13. Room admin/system admin can set others as room admin
 14. Room admin/system admin is able to boot people to lounge
 15. Room admin/system admin is able to delete a room
+16. System admin is able to retrieve chat traffic for active room and filter with username, room, start and end date
+17. User is able to send PM between each other
+18. Unread PM will pop out when user login